tigerob/rails-react-full-stack-app-project-front-end/README.md

 ### Testing

 In addition to utilising a formal testing framework and writing test files, we also conducted extensive user testing of both the development site and production site.
+We include records of that testing below.

 ### Trello board